The Perfect 4 to 5 Days in Amsterdam Itinerary

 Anne Frank House

-Day 4 – Day Trip to Keukenhof Park or Zaanse Schans
+Day 4 – Keukenhof Park or Zaanse Schans

-If you’re seeing Amsterdam in 4 days, day 4 of your itinerary is the ideal point to head out of the city to an area near Amsterdam to explore further into the country and Dutch culture.
+If you’re seeing Amsterdam in 4 days, the is is the ideal point to head out of the city to an area near the capital to explore further into the country and Dutch culture.

 Keukenhof Park

-Few things are more synonymous with the Netherlands than the humble yet colorful tulip flower, and there’s no better place to witness the tulips of the Netherlands than at Keukenhof Park.
+Few things are more synonymous with the Netherlands than the humble yet colorful tulip flower, and there’s no better place to witness these than at Keukenhof Park.

 Ticket costs for Keukenhof Park can vary depending on how you arrive, and it is highly recommended to book tickets in advance here.